 A typical mobile plant may consist of two or three assets or skid-mounted systems, which can be assembled in a plug-and-play fashion.
 A typical set-up involves initial pretreatment by multi-media filtration or granular activated carbon adsorption, followed by reverse osmosis in a second trailer, and subsequent mixed bed ion exchange polishing in a third.

-The modular design of many of today’s mobile water services allows a variety of process configurations to be combined, making it possible to treat towns’ mains, borehole, river and reservoir water, and even wastewater resources.
+The modular design of many of today’s mobile water solutions allows a variety of process configurations to be combined, making it possible to treat towns’ mains, borehole, river and reservoir water, and even wastewater resources.
 The containers’ portability enables them to be positioned to make the best use of the available space, eliminating or reducing the need for building infrastructure to house the equipment.
 Any number of assets can be operated in parallel or in series to provide the required flow rate, and their modularity allows additional components or treatment steps to be added for extra functionality or increased throughput, even if it is only needed for a short period of time.
 Storage tanks and pumps can also be provided – together with interconnecting fixed pipework or flexible hoses, water meters and fittings – and mobile generators support a completely standalone set-up.
 A final, and perhaps the most important, consideration is that these modular units can be easily exchanged over time for the latest, updated technology, ensuring that a company’s water treatment systems remain at the cutting edge and benefit from the most cost-effective, available solution from its mobile water services supplier.

 Planned maintenance and turnarounds

 A temporary water treatment system is a perfect solution in an emergency and can sustain a continuous supply of treated water for all unanticipated scenarios, such as coping with short-term demands.
-However, many facilities will also need to plan for maintenance of existing water systems, and mobile water services can be brought in to cover equipment servicing, ensuring that production or business processes can continue and avoiding costly downtime.
+However, many facilities will also need to plan for maintenance of existing water systems, and mobile water solutions can be brought in to cover equipment servicing, ensuring that production or business processes can continue and avoiding costly downtime.
 In some instances, a facility may need to cope with seasonal or unexpected changes to its raw water supply.

 Scheduled turnarounds may involve a total suspension of operational activities.
 A turnaround that exceeds its timeline or budget can have serious financial consequences, so it is essential that an efficient, reliable water supply is available as needed.
-In these instances, mobile water services can be brought in to support all maintenance and cleaning activities, as demonstrated by the experience of another multinational oil and gas company.
+In these instances, mobile water solutions can be brought in to support all maintenance and cleaning activities, as demonstrated by the experience of another multinational oil and gas company.
 A turnaround had been scheduled and, during the subsequent start-up phase, the refinery needed an extra back-up supply of demineralized water – 100 m3/h in operation and 100 m3/h in standby – running in parallel to its own demineralised water plant.
-Veolia Mobile Water Services provided a four-trailer configuration to guarantee the water supply and meet the water specifications, including a conductivity of <0.1 µS/cm and <10 ppm of SiO2.
-This short-term intervention offered a reliable and secure back-up and, as a plan and agreement was already in place, Veolia Mobile Water Services was able to offer fast deployment and commissioning.
+NSI Mobile Water Solutions provided a four-trailer configuration to guarantee the water supply and meet the water specifications, including a conductivity of <0.1 µS/cm and <10 ppm of SiO2.
+This short-term intervention offered a reliable and secure back-up and, as a plan and agreement was already in place, NSI Mobile Water Solutions was able to offer fast deployment and commissioning.